electron/electron/docs/api/web-contents.md

 Returns `Integer` - The Chromium internal `pid` of the associated renderer.
 Can be compared to the `frameProcessId` passed by frame specific navigation events (e.g. `did-frame-navigate`)

-#### `contents.getMediaSourceId(requestWebContents)`

-* `requestWebContents` WebContents - Web contents that the id will be registered to.

-Returns `String` - The identifier of a WebContents stream.
-This identifier can be used with `navigator.mediaDevices.getUserMedia` using a `chromeMediaSource` of `tab`.
-The identifier is restricted to the web contents that it is registered to and is only valid for 10 seconds.

 #### `contents.takeHeapSnapshot(filePath)`